-Making a PID does not prevent reasonable management action.
-That means that the discloser will continue to be managed in accordance with normal, fair and reasonable management practices during and after the handling of the PID.
+Making a public interest disclosure does not prevent reasonable management action and a discloser will remain liable for their own conduct.
+That means that the discloser will continue to be managed in accordance with normal, fair, and reasonable management practices during and after the handling of the public interest disclosure.

-16. Investigating a PID
+16. Investigating a Public Interest Disclosure

-If a decision is made to investigate a PID, this will be done with consideration for the:
+If a decision is made to investigate a public interest disclosure, this will be done with consideration for the:

-- principles of natural justice - obligation under the PID Act to protect confidential information - obligation under the PID Act to protect officers from reprisal - interests of subject officers.
+- (1) principles of natural justice; - (2) obligation under the Public Interest Disclosure Act to protect confidential information; - (3) obligation under the Public Interest Disclosure Act to protect officers from reprisal; and - (4) interests of subject officers.

-If as a result of investigation, the information about wrongdoing provided in the PID is substantiated, appropriate action will be taken.
+If as a result of investigation, the information about wrongdoing provided in the public interest disclosure is substantiated, appropriate action will be taken.

-Where the investigation does not substantiate wrongdoing, Council will review systems, policies and procedures to identify whether there are improvements that can be made and consider if staff training is required.
+Where the investigation does not substantiate wrongdoing, Council will review systems, policies, and procedures to identify whether there are improvements that can be made and consider if staff training is required.
+Council will provide the discloser with outcome advice including reasons for the decision.